KeisGSmit/PrideHackathon/README.md

 #### Bootstrap
 [Bootstrap](https://getbootstrap.com/) was used to help us quickly design a good looking responsive site.
 #### Git:
-Git was used for version control by utilizing the Gitpod terminal to add and commit to Git and push to GitHub.
+[Git](https://git-scm.com/) was used for version control by utilizing the Gitpod terminal to add and commit to Git and push to GitHub.
 #### GitHub:
-GitHub is used to store the code for this project after being pushed from Git.
+[GitHub](https://github.com/) is used to store the code for this project after being pushed from Git.
 #### Balsamiq:
-Balsamiq was used to create the wireframes during the design process.
+[Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design process.
 #### Responsinator:
 [Responsinator](http://www.responsinator.com/) was used to help improve the responsive design on a variety of devices.
 #### Google DevTools:
-Google DevTools was used to help us find what code correlated to which feature.
+[Google DevTools](https://developer.chrome.com/docs/devtools/) was used to help us find what code correlated to which feature.
 #### Am I Responsive Design:
-[Am I Responsive Design](http://ami.responsivedesign.is/#) was used to check the responsive design of the quiz.
+[Am I Responsive Design](http://ami.responsivedesign.is/#) was used to check the responsive design of the site, and to create the final site image.
 #### Shields.io:
 [Shields.io](https://shields.io/) was used to create the GitHub badges for this README.md file.
+#### Lighthouse:
+[Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to ensure that our code was as performant as possible, confirming to best practices, and SEO and Accessibility guidelines.

 ## Deployment
 ### Initial Deployment